-- significant professional achievement in any of the doctoral education areas for which the university has degree qualifications; professional accomplishments may apply to both academic work in relation to the subject and to innovative developments in relation to the professional with practical applications, and/or
+- significant professional achievements in any of the doctoral education areas for which the university has degree qualifications; professional accomplishments may apply to both academic work in relation to the subject and to innovative developments in relation to the professional with practical applications, and/or

-- significant efforts linked to research, education and other activities conducted within the university and where the person in question has or has had direct or indirect connection to the university.
+- significant efforts linked to research, education, and other activities conducted within the university and where the person in question has or has had direct or indirect connection to the university.

 It is not customary to appoint someone to be an honorary doctor at the same university where they received their degrees(s).
-The person should also not have a doctorate from another Swedish university in the same area as the honorary doctorate.
+The person should also not hold a doctorate from another Swedish university in the same area as the honorary doctorate.

 - * For details regarding nomination, see the policy document "Procedure for the Appointment of Honorary Doctors at the University of Borås" Reg. no. 639-19.